oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/MutBalancesPerLockup.md

 - This code is licensed under the GNU Lesser General Public License version 3 or later.

 3. What other packages or classes does this code depend on?
-- This code depends on several other packages and classes, including `org.alephium.protocol.model`, `org.alephium.util`, and `scala.collection.mutable`.
+- This code depends on several other packages and classes, including `org.oxygenium.protocol.model`, `org.oxygenium.util`, and `scala.collection.mutable`.